photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

+# ⚠️ Beta Feature: Vision Service (Active Development)

+> **Warning:** The PhotoPrism Vision feature is currently in **beta** and under **active development**.
+Configuration examples, commands, and integration details are subject to change without notice.
+Use with caution and expect breaking changes as the feature evolves.

 # PhotoPrism Vision

 PhotoPrism can automatically generate descriptive labels and captions for your photos using advanced AI models through an optional, external service called **PhotoPrism Vision**.
 This allows you to enrich your library's metadata without manual effort.